-This phase focuses on understanding the high level goals, needs and timelines for the potential project.
-This is typically a one-to-four hour meeting in which the key stakeholders of the solution, such as business subject matter experts (SMEs), technical leads and/or project manager(s) have a discovery conversation with the leads from the potential implementation team (referred to as business architect and technical architect).
+This phase focuses on understanding the high-level goals, needs and timelines for the potential project.
+This is typically less than a couple of hours of conversation where the key stakeholders of the solution, such as business subject matter experts (SME), technical leads and project manager have a conversation with the leads from the potential implementation team (referred to as Business Architect and Technical Architect).

-The initial discovery conversation focuses on the establishment of a baseline understanding of the key business and technical drivers.
-Depending on the level of detail already known, there are few templates available to help assist with documenting this initial session.
+This conversation focuses on the establishment of a baseline understanding of the key business and technical drivers.
+Depending on the level of detail already known there are few templates available to help assist with documenting this initial session.
 Common roles that participate within this phase are outlined below.

-Individual(s) tasked with formulating the initial solution vision and architecture. this person(s) will typically drive this initiative through following solution analysis & planning and elaboration, design and planning phases and beyond.
+Person tasked with formulating the initial solution vision and architecture.
+This person will typically drive this initiative through following SA&P and Elaboration, Design and Planning phases and beyond.

-A business architect is typically business and operations focused and commonly transitions into a lead business analyst or project manager.
+A Business Architect is typically business and operations focused and commonly transitions into a lead Business Analyst or Project Manager.